MauryaSrishti/demo/README.md

 6. Type git clone, and then paste the URL you copied in Step 2. ``` git clone https://github.com/saikatghosh1998/queue-management.git ```
 7. Press Enter.
 Your local clone will be created.

+#### Downloading Requirements
+1. Open command prompt in the project folder.
+2. Use pip command to install the requirements using the requirement.txt ``` pip install -r \path\to\requirement.txt ```

+#### Execute the Project
+1. Open command prompt in the project folder.
+2. Run Command: ``` python manage.py runserver```
+3. Copy the link and paste it in any browser and hit enter.
+This navigates you to home page of the web portal.